microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/90.core-bot-with-clu/Microsoft.Bot.Builder.AI.CLU/README.md

 This section will illustrate how to instantiate and call the `CluRecognizer`.
 To see it how it can be used in the context of a fully functional bot, please refer to the sample [90.core-bot-with-clu][CoreBotWithCLU_Sample].

-#### Setting up and Constructing the recognizer
+### Setting up and Constructing the recognizer

-To Instantiate the recognizer, you will need to supply your applications credenials in a `CluApplication` instance as follows:
+To Instantiate the recognizer, you will need to supply your applications credentials in a `CluApplication` instance as follows:

 ```C#
 var projectName = "<Insert project name here>";